pulpgrinder/NullZip/README.md

 // permissions is a Unix file permissions value.
 If permissions is set to null, the
 // default permissions mask of 0644 is applied.

-NullZip.addTextFileToZip(zipbuffer, filename, text content, timestamp, permissions);
+nz.addTextFileToZip(zipbuffer, filename, text content, timestamp, permissions);

 // Add a binary file to the zip.
 // The difference between the two is that with addTextFileToZip, Unicode text is encoded